Money Smart Athlete Blog

 By Alexandros Chronides, APC Sports Consulting Ltd

-So, what is money laundering?
-The simplest definition of money laundering is that it is the process of legitimizing money generated through illegal activity.
-In other words, ‘dirty’ money generated from crimes such as drug trafficking, political bribery or tax evasion, are ‘laundered’ through a variety of methods, with the end goal being the concealment of their illegal source, so that they are now considered ‘clean’ or legal and can be used anywhere in the economy, without fear of criminal consequences.
+So, what exactly is money laundering?
+It’s the process of legitimizing money generated through illegal activity.
+In other words, ‘dirty’ money from crimes like drug trafficking, bribery, or tax evasion is “laundered” through various methods.
+The goal is to make this money appear legitimate so it can be used without fear of criminal consequences.

-The negative effects of money laundering on the global economy and the global financial sector are much discussed and well documented, and range from increasing financial market instability to increasing corruption of government officials and exacerbating government finances.
+The negative effects of money laundering on the global economy and financial sector are well-documented, ranging from market instability to increased government corruption.

 1. Classic Supply and Demand Distortions

-1. Crime attracts Crime – Crime breeds Crime
+2. Crime Attracts Crime – Crime Breeds Crime

 Archives